len-sla/JINA/README.md

 ## JINA
 > <p>How Jina is helping in NLP and ML .<br>
-Approch which was taken by team which is developing JINA certainly has a future as it collects best from various fields to conquer ML and NLP field and especially neuronal based search solutions.
+Approch which was taken by team  developing JINA certainly has a future as it collects best from various sides to conquer ML and NLP field and especially neuronal based search solutions.
- After experiences in Zalando, Tencent own framwork appeared.
+ After experiences in Zalando, Tencent own framwork was created.
 Supported by  by docker or/and kubernetes and recetly by JINAhub which like docker hub make good impresion . <br>
 I try to check how modular easy and useful for me is this package https://github.com/jina-ai/examples